Leash Pressure/Loose Leash Walking

 Lazy Loose Leash Walk

-Move toward object only if leash is not tight.
-If leash is tight stop moving and wait.
+Only move toward the object if the leash isn’t tight.
+If tight, stop and wait.

 Homework